 Additionally, they can help you lose weight because apples are low in calories and fill you up with fiber without adding too much sugar to your body.

-Apple juice is about the same in regards to its effect on blood sugar levels as orange juice is.
-But, the main rule for any person with diabetes is that they can consume fruit juices that only contain 100% real fruit and have no added sugars.
+Apple juice has about the same effect on blood sugar levels as orange juice.
+However, the main rule for any person with diabetes is to consume fresh fruits, as they do not contain added sugars.

-But, it's important to always see how your blood sugar levels react to what you consume and adjust your intake accordingly.
-Fruit juice might have a different reaction to your blood sugar levels than a fresh apple.
+It’s important always to observe how your blood sugar levels react to what you consume and adjust your intake accordingly.
+For example, fruit juice may react differently to your blood sugar levels than a fresh apple.

-I always recommend going for the fruit itself and avoiding apple juice since it might be higher in sugar and missing the fiber.
+I always recommend choosing fruit and avoiding apple juice, as it is higher in sugar and lacks fiber.

 Conclusion

 Apples are one of the most popular fruits in the world.
-They're also considered to be healthy because they contain high levels of vitamin C which helps fight scurvy - it's their biggest known benefit.
+They’re also considered healthy because they contain high levels of vitamin C, which helps fight scurvy, the most significant benefit.
 Apples are packed full of antioxidants that help protect cells from damage caused by free radicals or other substances in our environment.
-And, apples provide fiber too!
-This can help control your blood sugar levels and cholesterol while reducing the risk for heart disease.
+And, apples provide fiber, too!
+This can help control your blood sugar levels and cholesterol while reducing the risk of heart disease.